vigneshwaran-48/expense-manager-server/README.md

 ### TODO

-1. List expenses
-2. Search expenses with filter options.
-3. Dashboard for personal and family.
+1. Dashboard for personal and family.
-4. Settings page for personal and family.
+2. Settings page for personal and family.
-5. Notification listing.
+3. Notification listing.
 (Currently only notifying via email and not showing it in the app.
 No accept or reject interactive features!)

 ### Running